Catherine Mary Douge Williams

-Catherine Mary Douge Williams (1832-1884), also called Mary Williams or C. Mary Williams, was an African-American suffragist and educator who lived and worked in Albany, New York.
+Catherine Mary Douge Williams (c.
+1832-1884), also called Mary Williams or C. Mary Williams, was an African-American suffragist and educator who lived and worked in Albany, New York.
 She was the first Vice President of the Albany Woman's Suffrage Society, one of the first Black women to hold an officer role in a mixed club.

 Biography

-Catherine Mary Douge was born to parents Michael and Susan Douge in Albany, New York in 1832.
+Catherine Mary Douge was born to parents Michael and Susan Douge in Albany, New York in about 1832.

-Her parents were leaders among the Black community in Albany, a "'power couple' of African activists and anti-slavery abolitionists."
+Her parents were leaders among the African-American community in Albany, a "'power couple' of African activists and anti-slavery abolitionists."
 They were members of organizations dedicated to improving the status of African-Americans.
 Michael Douge's father may have been part of the Haitian revolution.
 Michael Douge was a barber and a member of the Underground Railroad in Albany.

 After Black male suffrage, he was part of Black Republican politics in Albany.

 In 1833, Susan Douge was co-founder and first president of the Albany Female Lundy Society.
 The Lundy Society was the first African-American women's charitable organization in Albany.
 They provided help to Black children so they could attend the "African School," also called the Albany School for Educating Children of Color, or early public schools.

 Williams' childhood with parents as locally engaged influenced her later activities as a suffragist and activist.

 Williams had three siblings: William Lloyd Garrison, Julia A., and John A. All attended Albany's District 8 school.
 Williams completed her education by age 15.